mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### New Feature

-* The [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis/) is available to enable searching of data sources in the Data Hub Catalog.
+* The [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis/) is available to enable searching of data sources in the Catalog.
 The API can be used to register data sources from your application to your organization's Data Hub.

 ### December 10th, 2020